Mrs Polson - Reception

-Through the ‘read-write-inc’ phonics scheme we use at Roecroft we have just begun to learn the set 1 sounds.
-Children are enjoying learning the different sounds and the rhymes used for handwriting.
-All children have a phonics booklet sent home with the sounds of the set they are learning.
+Through the ‘read-write-inc’ phonics scheme we use at Roecroft we will begin to learn the set 1 sounds.
+Children always enjoy learning the different sounds and the rhymes used for handwriting.
+All children will have a phonics booklet sent home with the sounds of the set they are learning.
 When your child moves onto a new sound set, a new booklet will be sent home for you to practice with them.
 Children really enjoy their phonics sessions and, learning the handwriting rhymes, meeting ‘Fred the Frog’ who helps to sound out words and blend words with our partners and trying our best to be ‘star of the session’.
-Children are making some fabulous progress and become more confident every day, but practicing at home will always support this.
+Children always make some fabulous progress and become more confident every day, but practicing at home will always support this.

-PE days for reception is on a Friday, however PE kits can be kept in school on your child’s peg all week.
+PE days for Goslings is on a Friday, however PE kits can be kept in school on your child’s peg all week.
 Black shorts and Roecroft PE t-shirt is perfect for indoor PE.
-Children don’t need trainers or plimsolls they will be in the hall until the weather is warmer in the summer.
+Children don’t need trainers as they will be in the hall until the weather is warmer in the summer.
 A letter will be sent home asking for outdoor shoes when we need them.

 Reading, Green Words and Red Words